chiku/mjwm/README.md

 Usage: mjwm [options]

 Optional arguments:
-  -o, --output-file [FILE]    Outfile file [Default: ./automenu] -i, --input-directory [DIRECTORY]
-                              Directory to scan for '.desktop' files.
-Multiple directories, if provided, must be separated by colons.
-[Default: application directories
-                                under $XDG_DATA_HOME & $XDG_DATA_DIRS]
-  -c, --category-file [FILE]  Use an external category file.
+  -c, --category-file=[FILE]  Use an external category file.
 Overrides the
                                 built in categories.
 Please look at
                                 default.mjwm to write your own category files.
+      --help                  Show this help.
       --iconize=[THEME]       Search for icon files by name in $HOME,
                                 $XDG_DATA_DIRS/icons, and /usr/share/pixmaps.
                                 Icon file names would be absolute paths to icons in the specified directories.
 Hicolor
                                 icon theme is used if no theme name is given.
+  -i, --input-directory=[DIRECTORY]
+                              Directory to scan for '.desktop' files.
+Multiple directories, if provided, must be separated by colons.
+[Default: application directories
+                                under $XDG_DATA_HOME & $XDG_DATA_DIRS]
-      --language [NAME]       The language for which the menu would be build.
+      --language=[NAME]       The language for which the menu would be build.
-  -v  --verbose               Verbose output
       --no-backup             Do not create any backup files.
-      --help                  Show this help
+  -o, --output-file=[FILE]    Outfile file [Default: $HOME/.jwmrc-mjwm]
+  -v  --verbose               Verbose output.
-      --version               Show version information
+      --version               Show version information.
 ```

 Usage